microsoft/AirSim/docs/event_sim.md

 AirSim provides a Python-based event camera simulator, aimed at performance and ability to run in real-time along with the sim.

 #### Event cameras
-An event camera is a special vision sensor that measures changes in logarithmic brightness and only reports 'events', i.e., a set of bytes every time the absolute change exceeds a certain threshold.
-The event camera only reports the timestamp of the measurement, pixel location and the polarity: which is a +1/-1 based on whether the logarithmic brightness increased or decreased.
+An event camera is a special vision sensor that measures changes in logarithmic brightness and only reports 'events'.
+Each event is a set of four values that gets generated every time the absolute change in the logarithmic brightness exceeds a certain threshold.
+An event contains the timestamp of the measurement, pixel location (x and y coordinates) and the polarity: which is either +1/-1 based on whether the logarithmic brightness has increased or decreased.
 Most event cameras have a temporal resolution of the order of microseconds, making them significantly faster than RGB sensors, and also demonstrate a high dynamic range and low motion blur.
 More details about event cameras can be found in [this tutorial from RPG-UZH](http://rpg.ifi.uzh.ch/docs/scaramuzza/Tutorial_on_Event_Cameras_Scaramuzza.pdf)

 #### AirSim event simulator